HRAMF/chronicles_of_lance_and_loom/chronicle.md

 Baldric departed before his eighth spring.
 Not in chains, not in shame—but in promise.
 It was a pilgrimage, born of love and foresight.
 He would go west, to Waterdeep, escorted by Brother Gylas—a monk of the Order of the Sun Soul who carried no weapon but memory.

 Wycbuhr did not weep.
-He gripped Baldric’s shoulder, placed the family seal in his palm, and said: “Not all inheritances weigh the same.
-Yours will burn.
-Let it be light for others.”
+He gripped Baldric’s shoulder, placed the family seal in his palm, and said:

+> “Not all inheritances weigh the same, my boy.
+Yours is heavier than most.
+But we’ve made it sturdy in you.
+You carry our name, our hopes, and a fire that’s yours alone.
+When the road feels long, remember what planted you—and what you might light in others.”

 Gylas and Baldric walked, rode, and sometimes slept beneath quiet skies.
 Along the way, they visited shrines of Lathander.
 Gylas never preached.
 He told stories.
 Of people who failed and tried again.
 Of those who chose to build, not to conquer.
 Of mornings after the worst of nights.